pedromassango/IBackdrop/README.md

 # IBackdrop
 [![](https://jitpack.io/v/pedromassango/IBackdrop.svg)](https://jitpack.io/#pedromassango/IBackdrop)

 A library to setup a backdrop component in your project since for now there is no a easy way to implement that in our project.
-Words from official material link: "A backdrop appears behind all other surfaces in an app, displaying contextual and actionable content", so here is an example of what you get using this library:
+Words from official material link: "A backdrop appears behind all other surfaces in an app, displaying contextual and actionable content".
+Here is an example of what you get using this library:

 <img src="/screenshots/gif1.gif" width="270" height="480">